aspleym/TMM4275-Assignment-2/README.md

 #### NX:

-- Change color on the trajectory depending on if the welding robot is welding, or just moving.
+- Change color on the trajectory depending on whether or not the welding robot is welding, or just moving.
 This information can already be returned from the pathfinding algorithm.
 - Improve DFA file to optimize construction time in NX.

 We have no further plans for this school project.
 Until there are changes to our roadmap, this project will have no maintenance of the code as of 19.
 February 2021.